developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/input/barcode/index.md

 ## NextGen SimulScan Configuration

 **NextGen (NG) SimulScan Configuration** is configuration transferred from legacy SimulScan Input of DataWedge previously deprecated.
 Not all legacy SimulScan features are available - migration of these features into NextGen SimulScan is a continuous effort.
 Currently, the following features are part of NextGen SimulScan:
-* **Multibarcode -** supported since DataWedge 8.0
+* **MultiBarcode -** supported since DataWedge 8.0
 * **Document capture -** supported since DataWedge 8.0, only available on select devices and scanners
 <!-- [Removed per TUT-40275]
 * **Signature capture -** supported since DataWedge 7.3
 * **OCR A/B -** supported since DataWedge 7.5 -->
-<p>For some devices, NextGen SimulScan requires a Mobility DNA Enterprise license. <a href="/licensing">About MDNA Licensing</a>.
+<p>For some devices, NextGen SimulScan requires a <a href="/licensing">Mobility DNA Enterprise license</a>.
 The following message is displayed when attempting to access this feature on a device without a valid license:</p>
 <img style="height:350px" src="license_required.png"/>
-_License required on Zebra Professional-tier devices_
+_License required on Zebra Professional devices_

+Also see the DataWedge [Licensing](../../licensing) section for more information.

 To access NextGen SimulScan Configurations:<br>
 1. In the DataWedge profile, tap **Configure NG SimulScan settings**.